woadey/woadey.github.io/content/posts/tier2.md

 ---
 title: "HTB: Learn the basics of Penetration Testing - Tier 2"
 date: 2022-11-02T11:30:33-07:00
-draft: true     # false is visible
+draft: false     # false is visible
 summary: "Short writeups for each of the Starting Point boxes on HTB - Tier 2"     # shows on /posts, but not in post.md
 description: "Short writeups for each of the Starting Point boxes on HTB - Tier 2" # shows on post.md and in card preview
 categories: ["htb"]  # add to list of categories
-tags: ["smb", "sql"]        # add to list of tags
+tags: ["smb", "sql", "ssh", "ftp"]        # add to list of tags
 cover:
     image: "img/startingpoint.png"
 ---